 Many veterans were exposed to asbestos during their time in the military and later developed related diseases.
 Although their military history makes them eligible for treatment at VA hospitals, that doesn’t mean there aren’t choices to make.
 The VA has hospitals to choose from that specialize in mesothelioma treatment.

-In addition, once in the VA health care system, a veteran can seek treatment anywhere in the country, needing only a referral to receive specialized care.
+Once in the VA health care system, a veteran can seek treatment anywhere in the country.
+They only need a referral to receive specialized care.

 “The most important thing is, if a patient trusts me, if they believe in me, at the end of the day, we’re going to a really big battle together.
 The stakes are pretty darn high.
 If you don’t believe in the person you’re going to battle with, if you’re not comfortable with him, then you should go with someone else.”